 Teamwork

-Working with others = more than just pushing to the same repo.
-Share ideas, ask questions, help out, and don’t be that dev who hoards knowledge like a dragon hoards gold.
+Share ideas, ask questions, help out.
+Don’t be the dev who hoards knowledge like a dragon hoards gold.

 Conflict Resolution